Hortenkommune/DigRes/README.md

 # dig-res
 Digital Resources

 Simple grid page with the purpose to collect all the digital educational resources we use in our municipality.
-Based on the skeleton CSS framework, built with the KISS (keep it simple, stupid) principle in mind.